-The Office of Federal Student Aid will use the information on your FAFSA to make a determination of your eligibility to receive aid and forward your information to the colleges listed on the FAFSA and also to the California Student Aid Commission.
+The Office of Federal Student Aid will use the information that you provided on your FAFSA to make a determination of your eligibility to receive aid.
+The U.S Department of Education will forward your information to the colleges listed on the FAFSA and to the California Student Aid Commission.

 Check Your Student Aid Report

 The SAR contains your application responses, your Expected Family Contribution, and instructions for completing the application process.
 Carefully review the instructions on the SAR and submit online corrections via FAFSA on the Web.
-Make sure both you and your parent (if applicable) sign the corrected FAFSA, using your U.S. Department of Education PIN numbers.
+Make sure both you and your parent (if applicable) sign the corrected FAFSA, using your FSA ID.
 If all information is correct, you may print a copy of the SAR for your records.